ZSaberLv0/ZFVimToc/README.md

     regexp to match code block,
     any contents inside the code block won't be considered as title, empty to disable this feature
-* `excludeRegExp` : optional, exclude lines that match this pattern
+* `excludeRegExp` : optional, exclude lines that match this pattern, has same pattern rule with `titleRegExp`

 about pattern regexp:

 * when [othree/eregex.vim](https://github.com/othree/eregex.vim) installed,
     we would use perl style regexp,
-    instead of vim's builtin regexp
+    instead of vim's builtin regexp,
+    this can be disabled by `let g:ZFVimToc_disableE2v = 1`

 # additional settings